Ross-Byrne/Go-Project/README.md

 #Features
 ###Login:
 This page handles user authentication.
 Users enter their login information.
 Angular passes this information to the Go server.
-The Go server checks user information on couchDb and passes the result back to Angular.
+The Go server checks user information on CouchDb and passes the result back to Angular.
 If successful the user will be redirected to their dashboard.

 ###Signup:
 This page handles user registration.
 User enters their details.
 Angular passes this information to the Go server.
-The Go server checks if the users information is already stored on couchDb.
+The Go server checks if the users information is already stored on CouchDb.
 If not a new user is created and Angular redirects the user to the Login Page.

 ###User Dashboard:
 This page is a dashboard that is unique to each user.
 Its displays all the threads that the user has created on the server.

 ###Thread Page:
 This page displays all of the threads posted to the server.
-Threads are clickable and redirects to see all the posts replying to the threads.The page also contains a button that opens a form that allows users to add a new post to the forum.
+Threads are clickable and redirects to see all the posts replying to the threads.
+The page also contains a button that opens a form that allows users to add a new post to the forum.

 ###Posts Page:
 This page displays all of the posts a given thread contains.
 Users can also add a new post to the thread.